A Practical Guide to PID Controller Implementation: Implementation features

 or the second-order filter with transfer function

-in discrete time, with a sampling period $\Delta t$.
-The parameter $T_f$ is the filter time constant, meaning that the magnitude of the filter transfer function breaks down at $\omega_c=T_f^{-1}$, and thus effectively attenuates (noise) components in $y(t)$ with angular frequencies larger than $\omega_c$.

-We use a discretisation that approximates zero-order-hold (ZOH) well, while being computationally beneficial, and allowing for a filter with bumpless output at changes in either of the filter time constant $T_f$ or the sampling period $\Delta t$.
+in discrete time, with a sampling interval $\Delta t$.
+The parameter $T_f$ is the filter time constant, meaning that the magnitude of the filter transfer function has its cutoff at $\omega_c=T_f^{-1}$, and thus effectively attenuates (noise) components in $y(t)$ with angular frequencies larger than $\omega_c$.
+We use a discretisation that approximates zero-order-hold (ZOH) well, while being computationally beneficial, and allowing for a filter with bumpless output at changes in either of the filter time constant $T_f$ or the sampling interval $\Delta t$.
 It is based on a cascaded Tustin approximation, further explained in \cref{sec:filterapp}.
 The first-order filter \cref{eq:F1} then results in an update equation

 where $y$ is the filter input and $y_f$ is the filter output.
 The second-order filter \cref{eq:F2} is approximated by cascading two first-order filters, as shown in \cref{code:filter}.
 The incremental form of \cref{eq:dt_filter} allows for bumpless changes in $T_f$ and $\Delta t$ during operation.
-Note that there is no formal requirement that the filter run with the same sampling period as the controller.
+Note that there is no formal requirement that the filter run with the same sampling interval as the controller.
 Noise filtering is illustrated in the example given in \cref{sec:example5}.